drewdawge/stunning-parakeet/README.md

 - HTML:
 - CSS:
-- Java: Weather API and Forecast display on search results,
+- Java: Weather API used to display both current weather conditions and a three day forecast for the input location.

 ## Summary